Ahead by a Century

 "Ahead by a Century" is a song by Canadian rock band the Tragically Hip.
 It was released as the lead single from the band's fifth studio album, Trouble at the Henhouse.
 The song reached number one on Canada's singles chart, and is the band's most successful single in their native Canada.
 It was one of the 10 most-played songs in Canada in 1996.
 The song was nominated for "Best Single" at the 1997 Juno Awards.
 The song was certified platinum in Canada in 2016.

 "Ahead by a Century" was the final song performed by the band at their final concert on August 20, 2016.
 CBC Television used the song for their highlight montage to close their coverage of the 2016 Summer Olympics.
-It subsequently was also used for the opening titles of the CBC/Netflix series Anne with an E.
+It subsequently was also used for the opening titles of the CBC/Netflix series Anne with an E and in an important montage in Season 4 of Netflix's The Umbrella Academy.

 On October 18, 2017, the day Tragically Hip lead singer Gord Downie's death was announced, "Ahead by a Century" was the single most played song on Canadian radio.

 Background

-The song is one of several Tragically Hip singles which were developed from improvised bridge jams during live performances of the band's signature song "New Orleans Is Sinking".
+The song is one of several Tragically Hip singles which were developed from improvised bridge jams during live performances of one of the band's signature songs "New Orleans Is Sinking".

 The song begins with an image of youthful romance, with a young boy and girl climbing a tree to talk and ponder all the possibilities that life holds for them.
 The original lyrics, which were performed at least once live before Downie rewrote them to their more familiar form, were more overtly sexual, with the boy and girl climbing the tree solely to touch each other's "cunt" and "cock".
 Downie subsequently explained that the intended theme was one of innocence — "It's two little kids, and they don't know what a cunt is and they don't know what a cock is—they just heard them called that" — but said that after he was convinced by the band's guitar technician that the audience would not hear that theme through the shock of the explicit terminology, he went through an intense but rewarding week-long process of rewriting the verse to communicate the idea in a more accessible way.